AljanScholtens/aljanscholtens.nl/content/blog/2018-12-21-old-lenses/index.md

 author: "aljan"

 subtitle: "" # Niet verplicht
-description: "" # Niet verplicht
+description: "Using old lenses as a backup can surprisingly work well, even in landscape photography.
+They’re not a replacement for your main lenses but won’t disappoint in case of failure." # Niet verplicht

 related: "" # Niet verplicht
 related_url: "" # Niet verplicht